Last reviewed: September 2018

 - GENERAL STAFF RESPONSIBILITIES

-All staff, including bus drivers, should be at the centre no later than 9.45am unless other arrangements are agreed with the Leader.
+All staff, including bus drivers, should be at the centre no less than 15 minutes before the official start time of the scheme unless other arrangements are agreed with the Leader.
 If, for any reason, you are unable to work please phone the Co-ordinators before 8.30am on the mobile numbers.

 The Leader will allocate staff to either escort on the buses, prepare the lunches or supervise children at the centre.

-All staff are expected to be available for work until 4pm.
+All staff are expected to be available for work until 15 minutes after the official finish time of the scheme.
 There may be occasions when staff may need to be available beyond this time (for example –a child still on the premises) or you may be able to finish earlier.
 This is at the discretion of the leader and flexibility is appreciated.
 Every effort will be made to ensure that working hours are fairly distributed.

 Staff are expected to bring their costumes every swimming day.
 They will be informed by the Leader if they are needed to support users in the pool or supervise them from the poolside.